lbussy/keg-cop/docs/api/index.md

 Where:

 - `P` = A pulse report (the only one currently supported via MQTT by Raspberry Pints.)
 - `-1` = The user.
-Since Keg Cop does not support user IDs, a -1 is sent to indicate "no user."
+Since Keg Cop does not support user IDs, a -1 indicates "no user."
 - `0` = Tap number.
 - `737` = Number of raw pulses to report.